Here are some useful resources that you should consult before you start a distance learning course.

 Always identify yourself as an online learning student when contacting an advisor by email.
 Please refer to the list of Academic Advising offices for contact information, or check out the relevant department or faculty website.

-I don't see my online learning course on my Connect list?
+I don't see my online learning course on my Canvas list?

 There are a few possible reasons for this.
 Here’s what to do: